ProgrammerAL/Presentations-2024/update-conference-prague-2024/presentation.md

 ---

-# We're Developers

-- We write code
+# We Write Code

 - We solve problems
 - We automate things

----

-# As Developers We Are...

-- Opinionated about tooling
-- Opinionated about how we solve problems
+- We are Opinionated
-- Opinionated
+  - C# FTW!

 ---